What’s Trending in Marketing of April 2024

 Companies in Partnership Marketing

 More brands are teaming up with others in their industry because it helps both parties achieve their goals.
-This collaboration can involve co-producing webinars, appearing on each other’s podcasts, or sharing social media content.
+This collaboration can involve co-producing webinars, appearing on each other’s podcasts, or sharing each other’s social media content.
 For instance, Videowise partnered with other brands to promote their ebook.
 Partnership marketing allows brands to reach more potential customers by tapping into each other’s audience, connect with industry leaders for insights and assistance, and gain access to valuable resources like customer insights and industry data to enhance marketing campaigns.
 Read more here.

 User-Generated Video Content